 The TBL-construct may also be used in business and also by practitioners with an easy-to-access tool to assess sustainable business practices and business sustainability within their own organisations and their business networks.
 In extension, it may be used to assess their industry and marketplace as well as societies where they are having business operations.
-This study offers the authors' empirical indications of the structural properties between the main reasons for companies to implement sustainable business practices and business sustainability within the companies and their business networks as shown in sustainable business practices - implementation and reasons in the Research Process section and in Table II.
+This study offers the authors' empirical indications of the structural properties between the main reasons for companies to implement sustainable business practices and business practices and business practices - implementation and reasons in the Research Process section and in Table II.
 Translating sustainable business practices into action and driving them through a complex organisation is a substantial challenge.